 Studies On Peppermint For Natural Hair Growth

 Peppermint (Mentha piperita) oil extracted from peppermint leaves is generally regarded as an excellent carminative and gastric stimulant, and also has been used in cosmetic formulations as a fragrance component and a general skin conditioning agent.
 The principal ingredient of peppermint oil, menthol, is primarily responsible for its beneficial effects.
-In vitro, peppermint has been reported to show anti-inflammatory, antimicrobial, and antifungal activities as well as strong antioxidant activity, and anti-allergenic and anti-tumor actions.
+In vitro, peppermint has been reported to show anti-inflammatory, antimicrobial, and antifungal activities as well as strong antioxidant activity,

 Several clinical trials examining the effects of peppermint oil (PEO) on irritable bowel syndrome have been reported.
 However, an experimental trial of PEO in its hair growth activity has not been fully reported.
 The aim of this study was to address the therapeutic potential of PEO for hair loss via the comparative analysis between PEO and minoxidil.1

 The drugs for alopecia treatment have been developed to maintain or induce the anagen stage of the hair cycle.
 ALP activity was particularly detected in the dermal papilla.
 ALP activity in the dermal papilla was moderate in very early anagen, reached a maximal level in early anagen, and was kept at a low level during.
 The bulbar dermal sheath showed intense ALP activity only in early anagen.

 Although results from clinical trials vary, the majority of the evidence indicates that there is a direct correlation between the hair follicle depth and the level of ALP activity.
 In this NIH study, study, PEO induced significantly high ALP activity at week 2, even greater than MXD.
 This study demonstrates that PEO stimulates both dermal papilla and ALP activity, which promotes blood circulation by relaxing vascular smooth muscle.3